-Abstract.
-Enterprise networks are migrating to the public cloud to acquire computing resources for promising benefits in terms of efficiency, expense, and flexibility.
-Except for some public services, the enterprise network islands in cloud are expected to be absolutely isolated from each other.
-However, some "stealthy bridges" may be created to break such isolation due to two features of the public cloud: virtual machine image sharing and virtual machine co-residency.
+Cloud computing, with the paradigm of computing as a utility, has the potential to significantly tranform the IT industry.
+Attracted by the high efficiency, low cost, and great flexibility of cloud, enterprises began to migrate large parts of their networks into cloud.
+The cloud becomes a public space where multiple "tenants" reside.
+Except for some public services, the enterprise networks in cloud should be absolutely isolated from each other.
+However, some "stealthy bridges" could be established to break such isolation due to two features of the public cloud: virtual machine image sharing and virtual machine co-residency.
 This paper proposes to use cross-layer Bayesian networks to infer the stealthy bridges existing between enterprise network islands.
-Prior to constructing cross-layer Bayesian networks, cloud-level attack graphs are built to capture the potential attacks enabled by stealthy bridges and reveal hidden possible attack paths.
-The result of the experiment justifies the cross-layer Bayesian network's capability of inferring the existence of stealthy bridges given supporting evidence from other intrusion steps in a multistep attack.
+Cloud-level attack graphs are firstly built to capture the potential attacks enabled by stealthy bridges and reveal hidden possible attack paths.
+Cross-layer Bayesian networks are then constructed to infer the probability of stealthy bridge existence.
+The experiment results show that the cross-layer Bayesian networks are capable of inferring the existence of stealthy bridges given supporting evidence from other intrusion steps in a multi-step attack.